Skip to main content

 The sent amount is indicated in the .actual field, which can then be referenced to update the end user's total payment amount in your system, in relation to the requested .amount field.

-In certain circumstances, such as regulatory issues that may arise when receiving more crypto than requested, two alternative options can be used.
-These are Handle Manually and Auto Refund.
+In certain circumstances, such as regulatory issues that may arise when receiving more crypto than requested, the following alternative options can be used:

 Example: the customer must pay 300 USDC but deposits 500 USDC instead.
 You decide to settle 300 USDC to their fiat wallet and refund the rest.
 Any additional amount is kept separately.
 The payment refund request is generated and the link is automatically sent to a customer so they can claim the excessive funds.
 The link remains active for three months.
 If the customer doesn't claim the funds within this period, the funds are settled into the customer's account.